dreamind/ix/project/phase1/index.md

   * <a file="data" href="adult.csv"> Census Income Data Set</a>
   * <a file="data" href="wine.csv"> Wine Data Set</a>
   * <a file="data" href="iris.csv"> Iris Data Set</a>
+- Optionally, the DTD can be included in your XML.
+This will help the validation process.

 ### Marking Scheme

 Your program will be marked according to:

-- Correctness of the data processing (50%)
+- Correctness of the data processing (50%).
+This does not mean that we judge your codes solely based on the final numbers (of your calculation), but we look more closely at the logical flow and problem solving approach in your codes.
 - Wellformed-ness and validity of the XML files (30%)
 - Quality of implementation, including code quality (20%)